OfficeDev/microsoft-teams-apps-company-communicator/Wiki/DeployAppsToSpecificTeams.md

 How do we do this , if we have a large amount of teams say 10000.

 ## Export a List of Teams Via PowerShell to CSV
+>For tenants with a large amount of teams its advised that you add additional filters to the Get-Team command.
 ```
 Connect-MicrosoftTeams -Interactive
 Get-Team| Export-Csv -Path c:\temp\MylistofTeams.csv -NoTypeInformation